-Working with the Student Success Center, MBA Concentration students will complete one elective course.
-This elective course must be on the 6000 level.
+Working with the Office of Graduate Student Services, MBA Concentration students will complete one elective course.
+This elective course must be on the 6000 level. - If a student has taken CISM 4330, they cannot take CISM 5330. - If a student has taken CISM 4390, they cannot take CISM 5330. - If a student has taken CISM 4355, they cannot take CISM 5355.
 Master of Business Administration with a Concentration in Digital Marketing, M.B.A.
 Program Requirements To earn the Master of Business Administration degree with a Concentration in Digital Marketing, a student must successfully complete 33 graduate credit hours.
 Core Courses Required (18 hours):